animshamura/K8-HA-Cluster/README.md

 ```
 watch kubectl get nodes
 ```
-**Step 3: Execute below command in Loadbalancer 1.**
+**Step 3: Execute below command in Loadbalancer-1.**
 ```
 ip a s
 ```
-This will show the virtual IP 172.17.17.116 is attached to Loadbalancer 1.
+This will show the virtual IP 172.17.17.116 is attached to Loadbalancer-1.

-**Step 3: Turn off the Loadbalancer 1 and execute below command in Loadbalancer 2.**
+**Step 3: Turn off the Loadbalancer-1 and execute below command in Loadbalancer-2.**
 ```
 ip a s
 ```
-Now, this will show the virtual IP 172.17.17.116 is attached to Loadbalancer 2. <br/>
+Now, this will show the virtual IP 172.17.17.116 is attached to Loadbalancer-2. <br/>